yashguptayg00/MyProject/README.md

 For each chapter, the App contains -
 - Handwritten Notes for all topics
-- Video lectures by Mrs. Rakhi Gangwal
+- Video lectures
 - Worksheets along with solutions
 - Self-Assesment Tests
-- And a lot more to be added soon

 ## Aim / Intent

-The App was designed as a non-profit way to provide students of Kendriya Vidyalaya with the best and most relevant study material for CBSE, IIT-JEE and other entrance exams.
+The App was designed as a non-profit way to provide students best and most relevant study material for CBSE, IIT-JEE and other entrance exams.

 During the COVID-19 scenario, the App served 100+ students to get quality education at home for free learning, at their own pace.